joshcalcino/PhantomBatch/README.md

 - Support for all disc setups
 - Support for non-disc setups
 - Editing setup.in files before running phantom simulations
-- Ability to pick up where it left off if aborted
+- Ability to pick up where it left off if aborted (should be easy to implement)
 - Ability to render splash images/movies
-- Support for other job schedulers aside from SLURM and PBS (e.g. SGE)
+- Support for more job schedulers (e.g. SGE)
 - Ability to stop simulations, moddump, and restart.

-# Current features:
-- Support for SLURM and PBS job schedulers
-- Binary simulations
-    - Currently gas only
-    - Sink particles only
-    - Primary, secondary, and circumbinary discs supported (testing)
-    - Disc warping
-    - Exponential disc taper
-- Circumstellar disks
-- Adding in planets
-    - Support for looping over planet parameters (testing)
-- Terminates jobs if PhantomBatch is interrupted

 Excessive number of commits is due to me writing the code on my laptop, but running on a cluster.
 I will eventually make a new branch for testing and implementing changes to prevent this interfering with users in the future.